ibm-cloud-docs/containers/cs_storage_block_vpc.md

       </tr>
       <tr>
       <td><code>tags</code></td>
-      <td>In the parameters, enter a comma-separated list of tags to apply to your {{site.data.keyworblock_storage_is_short}} instance.
+      <td>In the parameters, enter a comma-separated list of tags to apply to your {{site.data.keyword.block_storage_is_short}} instance.
 Tags can help you find instances more easily or group your instances based on common characteristics, such as the app or the environment that it is used for. </td>
       </tr>
       <tr>
       <td><code>iops</code></td>